cal-itp/data-infra/docs/warehouse/warehouse_starter_kit.md

     * Not every operator is required to report their data to the NTD, so this is not a comprehensive dataset.

 * [fct_daily_organization_combined_guideline_checks](https://dbt-docs.calitp.org/#!/model/model.calitp_warehouse.fct_daily_organization_combined_guideline_checks)
-    * Understand GTFS quality - how well an operator's GTFS data conforms to [California's Transit Data Guidelines](https://dot.ca.gov/cal-itp/california-transit-data-guidelines).
+    * Understand GTFS quality - how well a transit provider's GTFS data conforms to [California's Transit Data Guidelines](https://dot.ca.gov/cal-itp/california-transit-data-guidelines).
-    * Each operator has 74 rows.
-Each row details how well an operator's GTFS data conforms to a certain guideline (availability on website, accurate accessibility data, etc).
+    * Each provider [has one row per guideline check](https://dbt-docs.calitp.org/#!/model/model.calitp_warehouse.int_gtfs_quality__guideline_checks_long).
+Each row details how well a provider's GTFS data conforms to a certain guideline (availability on website, accurate accessibility data, etc).